A helicopter pub crawl in Darwin

 Darwin River Tavern

 The Darwin River Tavern is about 60 kilometres from the centre of Darwin but the locals will still drive out here for the meals, which are some of the best pub food you’ll find in the Northern Territory.
-The surf and turf is particularly popular.
+The surf and turf are particularly popular.

 Darwin helicopter pub crawl: Darwin River Tavern